Study up on these 8 tips to help your home remodeling project go smoothly and boost your bottom line.

 And be prepared with a contingency fund waiting in the wings.
 With many remodeling projects, hidden costs pop up throughout the process.
 “There are always issues that weren’t anticipated,” says Udy.
 To combat those extra snags, “take your total budget cost and add 10% for a contingency fund.
 The older the home, the larger the contingency fund should be.”

 Lesson #7: Ditch the traditional

 “Buyers these days want more of a contemporary look,” explains Tal.
-“The most important rooms are the kitchen and bathrooms, so choose more contemporary light fixtures, stainless steel appliances, and sleek cabinetry.”
+“The most important rooms are the kitchen and bathrooms.
+Choose more contemporary light fixtures, stainless steel appliances, and sleek cabinetry.”

-To that same end, opt for a neutral color palette, adds Tal, such as gray and off-white, which work well with almost any style but still feel clean and modern.
+To that same end, opt for a neutral color palette, adds Tal.
+These would be colors such as gray and off-white, which work well with almost any style but still feel clean and modern.

 Lesson #8: Follow the rules

 “Nothing is worse than having your project shut down because you lacked the proper permits or paperwork,” says Udy.
 While it’s mainly on the shoulders of the general contractor to secure the proper permits (see Lesson #3), make sure you ask the contractor, architect, or designer what permits are required for this project and how they plan to get them.

 “It costs you valuable time and money if you don’t have them,” adds Udy.
 “Avoid the fines and call your city planning office early.
 Then you can out what is required and necessary to make your renovation successful.”